bigmazi/cwc/cwc22-changelog.md

 ## Spy
 ### Pocket Accelerator
+- Slightly increased debuff linger duration after unscoping (now equals 0.25s)
 - Now has a red skin.
 At last!
 - Removed muzzle flash.
+- Note that Dead Ringer may be used to fake gun breaking.
+- Note that Only Dead Ringer and ubercharge may save Spy from lethal damage of gun breaking.
+Resistances are ignored.

 ### Smoke Bomb
 *No changes*.